Garrett Stewart

-Garrett Stewart (born January 5, 1945) is an American literary and film theorist.
-He has served as the James O. Freedman Professor of Letters in the English Department at the University of Iowa since 1993.
+Garrett Stewart (born January 5, 1945) is an American literary and film theorist known for his work on close reading, narrative theory, and the relationship between print and cinematic form.
+He served as the James O. Freedman Professor of Letters in the English Department at the University of Iowa from 1993 until his retirement in 2025, following earlier appointments at Boston University and the University of California, Santa Barbara.
+Stewart held a Guggenheim Fellowship in 1978–79, was elected to the American Academy of Arts and Sciences in 2010, and in 2011 received the Barbara Perkins and George Perkins Prize from the International Society for the Study of Narrative for Novel Violence: A Narratography of Victorian Fiction.

 Career

 Stewart graduated with a B.A. from the University of Southern California in 1967 and then earned a Ph.D. in English from Yale University in 1971.
-He taught at Boston University and the University of California, Santa Barbara before joining the University of Iowa faculty.
+He taught at Boston University (1971–76) and the University of California, Santa Barbara (1976–93) before joining the University of Iowa faculty in 1993.

 Across his career, Stewart has pursued a methodology of intense close-reading in the mediums of print, film, and (most recently) conceptual art.
 He describes his own work as existing at the intersection of stylistics and narrative theory.
-Examining the ways in which the larger structures of plot are operative at even the smallest of scales prompted Stewart in 2007 to develop the term "narratography"—i.e., a mapping of the ways in which technique constructs a particular narrative mode, whether in terms of stylistics (print) or editing/montage (film).
+Examining the ways in which the larger structures of plot are operative at even the smallest of scales prompted Stewart in 2007 to develop the term "narratography" in Framed Time: Toward a Postfilmic Cinema—a mapping of the ways in which technique constructs a particular narrative mode, whether in terms of stylistics (print) or editing/montage (film).
 Stewart describes narratography as "searching out the 'microplots' of narrative development in the inflections of technique, audiovisual or linguistic".

+Awards and honors

+Stewart's fellowships and honors include a Guggenheim Fellowship (1978–79), a National Endowment for the Humanities Senior Fellowship (1990–91), a Camargo Foundation Fellowship (2002), election to the American Academy of Arts and Sciences (2010), the Barbara Perkins and George Perkins Prize from the International Society for the Study of Narrative (2011), and a Leverhulme Fellowship at Queen Mary University of London (2015).

+Professional service

+Stewart has served on the MLA Publications Committee (1996–99) and MLA First Book Prize Committee (1998–2000), on the editorial board of PMLA (1999–2001), and as a jury member for the Truman Capote Award for Literary Criticism (2001–17).
+Since 2009 he has served on the editorial advisory board of Film Quarterly, and since 2018 on the advisory board for Cambridge University Press's series on twenty-first-century literature.

+Stewart has held visiting professorships at Stanford University (1986), Princeton University (1987–88 and again in 2019, as Humanities Council Visiting Professor), the University of Fribourg in Switzerland (1995–96), Queen Mary University of London (2012, as Distinguished Visiting Professor), and the University of Konstanz in Germany (2018).